Beauden Barrett looks set to return after Japan stint

 It comes after All Blacks and Hurricanes loose forward Ardie Savea announced last month he will take an offshore playing break in 2024 before returning to rugby in New Zealand.

-He will return in June next year and play through until the end of the 2025 season.
+He will return in June 2024 and play through until the end of the 2025 season.

 “I’m excited to be joining the Kobelco Kobe Steelers after the 2023 rugby season,” Savea said.